 What is Image Optimization?

-Image optimization can be done in different ways be it by resizing the images, caching or by compressing the size.
-Here comes ImageKit, an intelligent Image Optimization tool which optimizes images using intelligent compression algorithm.
+Image optimization can be done in different ways, be it by resizing the images, caching, or by compressing the size.
+Enter ImageKit, an intelligent Image Optimization tool, which optimizes images using an intelligent compression algorithm.
 Combined with a global content delivery network (CDN) for faster delivery, it can improve your website performance significantly.

 Importance of Optimizing Images on Website

-Here are the answers.
-Image optimization helps in improving page load speed, boosts websites’ SEO ranking, and improves user experience.
-Let’s study the importance of optimizing web images in detail:
+Here are the answers – Image optimization helps in improving page load speed, boosts websites’ SEO ranking, and improves user experience.

-Improves Page Load Speed: Page load speed is the amount of time taken by a web page to load completely.
-It depends on many factors from your website host to website layout & design.
+Page load speed is the amount of time taken by a web page to load completely.
+It depends on many factors ranging from your website host to website layout and design.
 The websites having less than 2 seconds load speed are most loved by its users.
-So, if you are optimizing 64% of your website’s weight which is images, you will be improving your website speed.
+So, if you are optimizing 64% of your website’s weight, which is images, you will be improving your website speed.

 Google rolled out this update in the year 2010 in its Webmasters Blog which reads, “Like us, our users place a lot of value in speed — that’s why we’ve decided to take site speed into account in our search rankings.”
 So, it is clear that the faster websites rank better in the search results as compared to slower ones.

-There has been a lot of research by marketing leaders including Kissmetrics, Moz, etc about the conversions and page load speed.
+There has been a lot of research by marketing leaders, including Kissmetrics, Moz, etc, about the relationship between conversions and page load speed.
 According to Kissmetrics, 79% of shoppers who are not satisfied with the web page speed or performance do not buy from the same site again.

-One can not ignore the amazing benefits of optimizing images.
+One can not ignore the benefits of optimizing images.
 These benefits are not restricted to the page load speed and SEO ranking only.
-Image optimization is capable of turning up your conversion and revenue numbers.
+Image optimization is capable of boosting up your conversion and revenue numbers.

-With ImageKit’s intelligent real-time image compression and resizing along with built-in global CDN, you can easily optimize images on your website or app.
+With ImageKit’s intelligent real-time image compression and resizing, along with built-in global CDN, you can easily optimize images on your website or app.
 Sign up for the free plan now and deliver a perfect visual experience on your website.
 Do share your thoughts and experience with our product in the comments section below.

 In the subsequent post on image optimization, we will cover various techniques for image optimization in more details with practical example.
 Stay tuned!